serdeliverance/blog/_posts/2021-06-06-akka-streams-getting-started.md

 It's important to mention that all this comunication between producers and consumers is asynchronous.

-In a backpressure scenario, the with the amount of message (demand) the consumer is able to handle.
-To accomplish that the producer can implement one of the following strategies:
+In a backpressure scenario, the producer is signaled with the amount of messages (demand) the consumer is able to handle.
+In order to accomplish it, the producer can implement one of the following strategies:
-* stopping emitting message (if possible)
+* stopping emitting messages (if possible)
 * buffering elements until suscriber signals that more elements can be emitted
 * dropping elements
 * tear down the stream if none of the previous strategies could be applied.